kareem-metwaly/glidenet/README.md

 ## Citation

-Please cite our CVPR 2022 paper if you use any of the building blocks of GlideNet in your work.
+Please cite our CVPR 2022 paper if you use GlideNet, Informed Convolution or any of the building blocks in your work.

 ```
 @InProceedings{metwaly_cvpr_2022_glidenet,